 You cannot visit Turkey without exploring Istanbul.

-Istanbul is one of my favourite cities in the world for its History, its beauty and its food.
+Istanbul is one of my favourite cities in the world for its history, its beauty and its food.
 Yes, just that.
-And this is coming from a French person who grew up near Paris; I mean that I know about a beautiful city full of History and great food…!
+And this is coming from a French person who grew up near Paris; I mean that I know about a beautiful city full of history and great food…!
 Check out this itinerary to plan your Istanbul getaway.

 I was amazed by the south region when I explored small villages near Antalya and Kas.
 But although these are great, there are better places to include in your Turkish itinerary if you’re limited in time.

 I particularly love the dishes with yoghurt and having simit (a kind of bread) for breakfast.
 Make sure you include time to try a few restaurants during your time in Turkey.
 You can read this article on Backpackers Wanderlust for ideas on where to find the best Turkish food in Istanbul.